Project Mission to Mars: A Discovery Lab Global (DLG) Internship

 Here are the Application Instructions:

-(notice the period “.”)
-(YLN YFN equals YourLastName YourFirstName respectively) X indicates which internship you’re applying for – e.g. X=4 for a 4-week part time internship and X=10 for an 10-week part time internship
+(notice the period ".")
+(YLN YFN equals YourLastName YourFirstName respectively) X indicates which internship you're applying for - e.g. X=4 for a 4-week part-time internship and X for a 10-week part time internship

-2. ATTACH RESUME: Attach a one-page resume as text file (eg word doc) – give it a filename that includes your full name.
-For home address – just give city & state only.
+2. ATTACH RESUME: Attach a one-page resume as a text file (eg word doc) - give it a filename that includes your full name.
+For home address - just give city and state only.
 Do NOT include your phone #.

 3. ATTACH VIDEO: Also ATTACH interview video to email -- made using webcam or cellphone camera.
 The video must be exactly 1 minute and 57 seconds long.
 Do not put on Google Drive.
 Editing is allowed to make it exactly 1:57.
 It MUST be in mp4 format.
 It must be under 15 MB.
 Give the video a filename that includes your full name.
 Follow these instructions carefully.